Default-in/UnitTestGPT/readme.md

 3. Under the network tab, examine the response from the URL: https://auth0.openai.com/oauth/token
 4. Copy the access token from the response.

+Note: You have to update openai key and bearer token in the `.env file` file present inside `settings`.

 By following these steps, you will obtain both the OpenAI API key and the OpenAI Bearer Token, which are essential for accessing and using the third layer of the genAI project.

+### Setup of .ENV file
+1. .env file contains all the important credentials and tokens required for the project to run.
+2. don't forget to add .env file in .gitignore file.
+3. for local environment, you can use the .env.example file and rename it to .env.local and add the credentials.
+4. for production environment, you can use the .env.example file and rename it to .env.prod and add the credentials.
+5. for development environment, you can use the .env.example file and rename it to .env.dev and add the credentials.